WHO are the Liberal Democrat Team?

 a local school ) - through the continued support of Operation Watershed and Worthing Borough and West Sussex County Council.

 She is currently working on policy for the Regional Executive, her aim being to initiate and support projects which will improve the quality of life for all residents.
-As a former senior teacher, gaining a Master’s in Education, she has always supported young people, education and lifelong learning and outside of politics, she is an Associate Governor of Worthing College, a Trustee of the Maybridge Keystone Youth Club, Vice President of Worthing Lions and animal lover of all kinds.
+As a former senior teacher, gaining a Master’s in Education, she has always supported young people, education and lifelong learning and outside of politics, she was an Associate Governor of Worthing College, a Trustee of the Maybridge Keystone Youth Club, President of Worthing Lions and animal lover of all kinds.
 Hazel attends surgeries in Christchurch, the West Worthing Baptist Church and the Neighbourhood Watch alongside Bob whenever possible and is hoping to support the organisation of an Easter Egg Treasure Hunt with Super Stars in Tarring Park.

 Keith Sunderland has been a Councillor for two terms and Leader of the Liberal Democrats in the second.
 Keith's aims in the council are focused towards helping the struggling who never seem to get a fair hand from the existing rules.
 He also believe that as a town we need to be building more homes for Social Rent and he will be agitating to get the Council to clearly stipulate how many houses are for Social rent rather than the catchall "Affordable Housing" which covers houses that are definitely not.
 Keith thinks that it should be easier to be environmentally aware and will support anything that helps towards that end as this planet needs help.
 Keith also believes as a consequence that increasing use of public transport should be lead by providing usable public transport rather than punishing motorists.

 Yvonne is a qualified Mental Health Nurse, youth worker and much more.
 She has dedicated her life to the wellbeing of others especially the young.